Catherinerezi/food-delivery-eta-prediction/README.md

 - **We know where the ETA is strong and where we must be careful.** <br>
   Around the “normal” range, parity and residual plots look healthy: predictions and actuals are aligned on average.
 Besides, segment-error views show clearly higher errors under bad weather, heavy traffic, and some time windows.
 In those slices, raw ETA should not be shown without some extra buffer.

+# What to do next?
+### Use “% within ±T minutes” as the main ETA KPI.
+- Treat the donut metric as the primary health check of the ETA system.
+- Track it overall and by segment (weather, traffic level, time of day, vehicle type).
+- Set a target, for example: at least 70% within 5 minutes, or 85% within 7 minutes, and monitor it over time.

+### Show ETA as a range, and widen it in risky situations.
+- For normal conditions (clear weather, low/medium traffic), show a narrow range such as 25–30 minutes, based on the model prediction plus a small buffer.
+- For risky segments (rainy/snowy/foggy, very high traffic, peak hours), automatically add a larger buffer, and show a wider range, for example: 35–45 minutes.
+- This keeps promises realistic: _the customer sees uncertainty when the system itself is less certain_.

+### Turn high-error segments into concrete operational actions.
+- Use the segment MAE table to find “worst” slices (e.g. foggy + high traffic).
+- For those slices, test actions such as: assigning closer couriers, reducing batching, limiting far-away restaurants, or warning customers about possible delays.
+- Review these segments regularly with operations and partner teams, because they are the main source of bad ETA experiences.

+### Use feature importance and PDP to guide product and partner decisions.
+- Since 'prep time' and 'distance' are key, consider restaurant SLAs or incentives that keep prep time under control, especially during peak hours.
+- Because 'courier experience' and 'vehicle type' matter, you can favour more experienced couriers or faster vehicles (e.g. motorbikes) for long-distance or high-risk routes.
+- PDP curves can support “what if” questions: _“If we reduce average prep time by 3 minutes, how much does ETA improve?”_

+### Build a simple monitoring and retraining loop.
+- In production, log every order’s predicted ETA and actual delivery time.
+- Recompute '% within ±T minutes' weekly or monthly and watch for drops.
+- If the metric falls (for example from 57% to 45% at about 5 minutes), schedule a retrain or revisit features and segments where errors grew.

+### Plan the next model upgrades based on missing signals, not just more complexity.
+- The current model already uses distance, weather, traffic level, time of day, prep time, and courier experience.
+- Bigger gains will probably come from better inputs (live traffic data, real-time kitchen queue length, surge or promotion indicators) or better calibration, not just a more complex algorithm.
+- Use the high-error segments as a guide for which extra data sources to add first.